zhikangfan-jyd/toploansadviser/content/reviews/rocket-mortgage.md

 <div class="title-box"><img src="/data/images/r-6.webp"/><h2 class="title">Loan Types</h2></div>

-When you have finally decided to go for the mortgage option to refinance your home or buy a new one, the next step is to decide which kind of mortgage option is best for you.
+When you have finally decided to <a href="/best-mortgage-refinance-lenders" target="_blank" rel="noopener noreferrer">go for the mortgage option</a> to refinance your home or buy a new one, the next step is to decide which kind of mortgage option is best for you.
 Here are the Loan options available with Rocket Mortgage Loans:

 - Adjustable-rate mortgage (ARM)